Thailand CV / Resume Writing Guide

 Microsoft Word used to be the standard for sending in a resume or CV, but this is no longer the case.
 Saving and sending it as a PDF is a safer route, especially when applying for international positions.
 After you have spent hours creating your resume, properly aligning all of the spacing and tabs, you want the reader to see an exact copy of your work.
 The only way to ensure this is to send it as a .pdf file.
 Most word processors have this option in the “Save As” section.
 Include your full name in the file name of your CV/resume.
 A file called “JonDoeResume.pdf” stands much less of a chance of being overwritten than if it were named “resume.pdf.”

 Finally, always include a cover letter with your CV/resume.
-However, never attach to your application any official documents, like diplomas, certificates, testimonials, documentation of received awards and/or prizes, a record of your extracurricular activities, your passport or birth certificate when you sending or delivering paper application, unless prospective employer requested them - if so, sent only copies.
+However, never attach to your application any official documents, like diplomas, certificates, testimonials, documentation of received awards and/or prizes, a record of your extracurricular activities, your passport or birth certificate when you send or deliver paper application unless prospective employer requested them - if so, sent only copies.

 Some large international businesses use their own job application forms instead of cover letters and CV/resumes.
 Pay attention to the open questions that try to identify your social and transferable skills.
 Never leave any blank spaces.